digital-asset/daml/docs/source/app-dev/grpc/error-codes.rst

 ..
 SPDX-License-Identifier: Apache-2.0

 ..
-Set max depth of the local table contents (visible in the right hand sidebar in rendered HTML)
+Set max depth of the local table contents (visible in the right hand sidebar in the rendered HTML)
 ..
 See https://www.sphinx-doc.org/en/master/usage/restructuredtext/field-lists.html?highlight=tocdepth

 :tocdepth: 2